haddocking/powerfit/README.md

     powerfit <pdb> <map> <resolution> -g -cw -n 15

-Note that all options can be combined except for the `-g` and `-p n` flag: calculations are eiter performed on the CPU or GPU.
+Note that all options can be combined except for the `-g` and `-p` flag: calculations are either performed on the CPU or GPU.
+If both are given, *powerfit* will first try to run on the GPU.

 ## Licensing